sangeetaB521/SQL-projects/Clique-Bait/Readme.md

 - Customer segmentation algorithms
 - A/B testing framework implementation

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Demonstrates real-world digital analytics applications
-- Built using comprehensive e-commerce data model
-- Showcases advanced SQL techniques for web analytics
-- Serves as a reference for digital marketing analytics implementations

----

 **⭐ Star this repository if it helped you master digital analytics with SQL!**